Skip to content

 Page customizations#

 The UI pages of the default Casa flow resemble the design of the Casa app itself.
 Also, modifications applied through the "custom branding" functionalities are automatically reflected in flow pages without any sort of intervention.
-This is neat, but if you need radical changes, you will have to code the UI pages your own based on the existing ones.
+This is neat, but if you need to go further, you will have to code the UI pages your own based on the existing ones.

 For this purpose, create a new Agama project with one flow in it.
 Pick one of the pages you want to change from the original project and build your own - initially keep it really simple: a dummy page is OK.
-From your new flow, use the Trigger directive to launch io.jans.casa.authn.main found in the original project.
+From your new flow, use the Trigger directive to launch flow io.jans.casa.authn.main.
 Add an Override templates directive to your Trigger so the page in Casa project is superseded by the page you are creating.
 This is explained here.

 Pack your new project and deploy it.
 Wait for around 30 seconds and try to log into Casa to see the changes.
 Note you have to configure casa so your flow is launched, not the default one, ie. io.jans.casa.authn.main.
 This was explained earlier.